mrckhn/AWS_Satellite-Image-Classification/README.md

 Then, open the notebook Roadway_Speed_Identification.ipynb and follow the embedded instructions.

 ## Additional Resources
 Our primary resource for this project is an extensive [AWS tutorial](https://github.com/aws-samples/aws-open-data-satellite-lidar-tutorial).
 We corrected bugs and stream-lined the process as well as enumerated on the business value of such a model.
+We also researched additional information on [AWS S3](https://aws.amazon.com/s3/) and [AWS SageMaker](https://aws.amazon.com/sagemaker/).